Between Independence and Dependence: Skiing for People with Disabilities as a Path to Destigmatization

 Wheelchair skiing: How much independence do participants have?

-“Where I want to go”: this is a phrase that shows that the skier has a desire and that, despite the fact that he cannot do it alone, he devises a strategy to manage his need for assistance—through the guide—and thus become independent.
-An independent hand skier is defined by a guide as “a person who will have needs, and there will be an able-bodied person who will meet those needs.” ” As Henrard (2012, p.156) notes: “Autonomy exists only through relationships of interdependence (or mutual dependence) between people on an emotional, economic, and social level throughout the course of life.”
-These relationships are significant during the practice of adaptive skiing, particularly between the adaptive skier and guide pair.
-Whether the handiskier is seeking thrills or simply desires the pilot’s companionship, the pilot must adapt to each person’s situation.
-Beyond the disability itself, it is people’s personalities that vary, giving rise to a desire for the sensation of slow gliding or, conversely, sensations linked to speed, as well as a desire—or lack thereof—for autonomy.
-A genuine effort at communication and a relationship of trust must be established between the two parties, so that the choice freely made by the disabled skier is accepted by the guide.
-Each of them plays a key role in this pursuit, which, from the perspective of disabled skiers, stems from a desire for some and a lack of interest for others who prefer so-called “recreational” skiing.
+“Where I want to go”: this is a phrase that shows that the person in question has a desire and that, despite the fact that he cannot do it alone, he devises a strategy to manage his need for assistance—through the guide—and thus become independent.
+An independent hand-skiier is defined by a guide as “a person who will have needs, and there will be an able-bodied person who will meet those needs. ” As Henrard (2012, p.
+156) notes: “Autonomy exists only through relationships of interdependence (or mutual dependence) between people—emotional, economic, and social—throughout the life course.”
+These relationships are significant in the practice of adaptive skiing, particularly between the adaptive skier and their guide.
+Whether the disabled skier is seeking thrills or simply wants the guide’s companionship, the guide must adapt to each person’s situation.
+Beyond the disability itself, it is people’s personalities that vary, leading to a desire for the sensation of gliding slowly or, conversely, the thrill of speed, as well as a desire—or lack thereof—for autonomy.
+Effective communication and a relationship of trust must be established between the two partners so that the choice freely made by the disabled skier is accepted by the guide.
+Each plays a key role in this pursuit, which—from the perspective of disabled skiers—is a source of passion for some and a matter of indifference for others who prefer what is known as “recreational” skiing.

 Conclusion